Château des Sforza à Milan

 1

-Duomo, La Scala & the historic centre Cerchia dei Navigli
+The Duomo, La Scala, and the historic center Inside the Cerchia dei Navigli

 Where to stay in this area